marinsantiago/bnplasso-site/reference/plot.spmBayes.md

 # Plot the results and diagnostics for an object of class `spmBayes`

-Produces posterior predictive and residual diagnostic plots for an object of class `'spmBayes'`.
+Produces posterior predictive diagnostic plots for an object of class `'spmBayes'`.

 ## Usage